-South Africa's glamorous boycott of Israel's Miss Universe
+South African boycott of Miss Universe in Israel outshines feeble Arab governments

 South Africa's government has refused to give diplomatic support for the Miss South Africa representative to compete in the Miss Universe that is planned to be held in Israel this December.
 Despite being located 5,500 miles away from Tel Aviv, South Africa has outshone neighbouring Arab states in defending Palestinians dignity.